 Sri Lanka’s coastline is undergoing a transformation as a dedicated group of conservationists and local communities work tirelessly to restore its mangrove forests.
-The Sri Lanka Turtle Conservation Program (TCP) has taken the lead on ground with us on a project that spans 12 coastal districts, and has achieved the ambitious goal of restoring 3000 hectares of degraded coastal lands and lagoons.
+The Sri Lanka Turtle Conservation Program (TCP) has taken the lead on the ground with us on a project that spans 12 coastal districts and has achieved the ambitious goal of restoring 3,000 hectares of degraded coastal lands and lagoons.
 At the heart of this initiative lies a deep commitment to community engagement and livelihoods.
-Additionally, this mangrove planting program serves as an important adaptation action for this island nation that has been battered with storms and tsunamis in the past.
+Additionally, this mangrove planting program serves as an important adaptation action for the island nation, which has been battered by storms and tsunamis.

 Sri Lanka